Category: Cambodia

 Learning the Fine Art of Sericulture & Weaving on a Cambodian Silk Farm

-“With time and patience the mulberry leaf becomes a silk gown.”
-Proverb Throughout Cambodia, marketplace stalls overflow with mounds of beautiful shimmering silk.
-There’s everything from scarves and chic purses, to fabric designed for tailor-making shirts, dresses, and jackets.
-As someone who is often tempted by handcrafted accessories, I was eager to learn more aboutContinue reading “Learning the Fine Art of Sericulture & Weaving on a Cambodian Silk Farm”
+Throughout Cambodia, marketplace stalls overflow with mounds of beautiful shimmering silk.
+There’s everything from scarves and chic purses to fabric designed for tailor-made shirts, dresses, and jackets.

 Photo du Jour: Smooth as Cambodian Silk